TobikoData/sqlmesh/docs/concepts/glossary.md

 ## Virtual Update
 Term used to describe a plan that can be applied without having to load any additional data or build any additional tables.
 See [Virtual Update](plans.md#virtual-update) for more information.

+## Virtual Preview
+Term used to describe the ability to create an environment without having to build any additional tables.
+By comparing the version of models in the repo against what currently exists, SQLMesh can create an environment that exactly represents what is in the repo without by just updating views.